GG1D29/my-design-pattern-mastery/README.md

 - Concrete classes are hidden from the client

 ---

+### S0.
+Structural Design Pattern
+- How classes and objects are put together to form larger structure.
+- The more larger objects/classes the more complex it becomes to handle, that's where these Design patterns come in.
+- Two main of focus in Structural Design pattern: `Class Patterns`, and `Object Patterns`.
+- _Structural Class Patterns_ are concerned with the "is a" relationship. → `Inheritance`
+- _Structural Object Patterns_ are concerned with the "has a" relationship. → `Composition`

+### S1.
+Adapter Pattern
+- Allows classes to work together when they normally wouldn't be able to.
+(Imagine the US vs EU socket plug)
+- This pattern is typically used when working with existing/legacy code.
+- There are two versions: Object adapter and Class adapter pattern (Object version is more common in Java)
+- The Class Version relies on multiple inheritance → in Java this can be achieved through the use of Interfaces
+- If we want to override the behavior of the Adaptee class, it might be better to use the Class Adapter pattern.
+- The drawback of Class Adapter pattern is the Adapter can only work with the specific type of Adaptee (the extended class)
+---

 This repo is inspired by the Challenges on LinkedIn Learning Course called: